 Challenges for Manufacturers and Processors

 In addition to the challenges associated with designing and staffing a program, many organizations struggle with unwieldy information management.
-Important data can be scattered across the organization in spreadsheets and forms, etc. Any time the bigger picture needs to be examined, and while senior managers are trying to ascertain the status, there can be a lot of time spent in compiling that data and analyzing it.
+Important data can be scattered across the organization in spreadsheets and forms, etc. Any time the bigger picture needs to be examined, and while senior managers are trying to ascertain the status, there can be a lot of time spent in compiling and analyzing that data.
 If an auditor or inspector is expecting that information quickly, it does not reflect well if it takes a long time to pull that information together.
 This is especially true if, for greater scrutiny of those details, it is necessary to sift through a patchwork of records and documentation.
 Of course, all the time spent on retrieving and analyzing data also takes away from productive management of the operations.
-This approach also keeps the awareness of the actual status of the facility to a very small group of people instead of enabling more people devoting their attention to making sure that quality processes are being followed.
-The use of an appropriate information management system can provide structure to ensure that technicians follow the program guidelines and make it much easier to keep track of all the data and to analyze it more effectively.
+This approach also keeps the awareness of the actual status of the facility to a very small group of people instead of enabling more people to devote their attention to making sure that quality processes are being followed.
+The use of an appropriate information management system can provide structure to ensure that technicians follow the program guidelines and make it much easier to keep track of and analyze all the data more effectively.

 The LIMS Approach to Data Management